 The LGPS is a funded defined benefit pension scheme, with the assets held in separate trustee-administered funds.
-The total contribution made for the period ended 31 August 2020 was £150,000, of which employer's contributions totalled £114,000 and employees' contributions totalled £36,000.
-The agreed contribution rates for future years are 23.9% (Tower Hamlets) and 17.9% (Camden) per cent for employers and 5.5% to 12.5% per cent for employees.
+The total contribution made for the year ended 31 August 2021 was £173,000 (2020 - £150,000), of which employer's contributions totalled £131,000 (2020 - £114,000) and employees' contributions totalled £ 42,000 (2020 - £36,000).
+The agreed contribution rates for future years are 23.9 (Tower Hamlets) and 17.9 (Camden) per cent for employers and 5.5 to 12.5 per cent for employees.

-As described in note 25 the LGPS obligation relates to the employees of the Academy, who were the employees transferred as part of the conversion from the maintained school and new employees who were eligible to, and did, join the Scheme in the period.
+As described in note the LGPS obligation relates to the employees of the Academy, who were the employees transferred as part of the conversion from the maintained school and new employees who were eligible to, and did, join the Scheme in the year.
 The obligation in respect of employees who transferred on conversion represents their cumulative service at both the predecessor school and the Academy at the balance sheet date.